PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 ```

 This example registers multiple repositories at once.
-To do so, we use the `-Repositories` parameter and provide an array of hashtables.
+To do so, we use the `-Repository` parameter and provide an array of hashtables.
 Each hashtable can only have keys associated with parameters for the NameParameterSet or the PSGalleryParameterSet.
 Upon running the command we can see that the "psgettestlocal" and "PSGallery" repositories have been succesfully registered.

 ## PARAMETERS